Skip to content

 When are watch methods called?

 Textual only calls watch methods if the value of a reactive attribute changes.
 If the newly assigned value is the same as the previous value, the watch method is not called.
-You can override this behaviour by passing always_update=True to reactive.
+You can override this behavior by passing always_update=True to reactive.

 Dynamically watching reactive attributes